How to play Shell Chords on guitar (chord charts and application

 You will see two variations of shell chords for each chord quality.
 One way to order the chord tones is 1, 7, and 3 from the bottom to the top note.
 The second way is to play them 1, 3, and 7.

-Major 7 shell chords on the 6th string
+Major 7 shell chords 6th string

 Major 6 shell chords – 6th string

-Major 6 shell chords on 6th string
+Major 6 shell chords 6th string

 Dominant 7 shell chords – 6th string

-Dominant 7 shell chords on the 6th string
+Dominant 7 shell chords 6th string

 Minor 7 shell chords – 6th string

-Minor 7 shell chords on 6th string
+Minor 7 shell chords 6th string

 Minor 6 shell chords – 6th string